 Because avocado trees have the same fertilizer requirements as citrus trees, most brands of fertilizer also market their citrus fertilizers for avocado trees (see image below).

-If you’d like a good recommendation for fertilizers that work for both avocado and citrus trees, you can check out my recommended fertilizer page.
+If you’d like a recommendation for great fertilizers to use on avocado trees, I recently put together a guide: Avocado Tree Fertilizers: The Full Guide & Top 3 Brands.
 Keep in mind that different fertilizers have different instructions, so refer to them before using them.

 Now, let’s address when to use fertilizers for your avocado tree.